chof747/python-app-template/README.md

    - `pdm install`
    - `pdm run uvicorn app.main:app --reload`
    - Set your python interpreter in settings.json to `./backend/.venv/bin/python`

+   - Create the database directory for the backend and modify .env in backend

 3. Frontend: